mendix/docs/content/refguide/published-odata-resource.md

 ## 8 Capabilities {#capabilities}

 A published OData resource is always readable.
-Use the checkbox for **Updatable (write)** to indicate that clients can update the values of attributes or associations.
-Only users that have write entity access to attributes can update them.
-For more information, see [Writable OData Services](writable-odata).
+Use the checkbox for **Updatable (write)** to indicate that clients can update the values of attributes and associations.
+Only users that have write entity access to attributes and associations can update them.
+For more information, see [OData query options](odata-query-options#updating-objects).

 {{% alert type="info" %}}
 This *Capabilities* section was introduced in Studio Pro [9.6.0](/releasenotes/studio-pro/9.6).